 The beads are made from scratch and hand-painted, creating beautiful, colourful pieces.
 The factory is situated in what used to be part of Karen Blixen’s estate.
 Contact Kazuri to organise a factory tour and stock up on beautifully handmade gifts to take home.

-For help planning your stay in Nairobi before or after your Kenya Safari or East African adventure, contact our travel fanatics.
+For help planning your stay in Nairobi before or after your Kenya or East Africa Safari, contact our travel fanatics.
 Or browse our excellent value-for-money Kenya Safaris, filtered by tours departing from Nairobi.